1sgp/pdf_filler/README.md

 ## Technology used
 - Flask (For the providing Website)
 - Openai (For writing the summaries)
-- Selenium (For scraping the Homeoffice and Klassenbuecher Data)
+- Selenium with Firefox (For scraping the Homeoffice and Klassenbuecher Data)
 - BeautifulSoup

 This is only for improve in coding and cause we're lazy to write this shitty forms.